konstantinlindner/file-metadata/README.md

 # file-metadata

 This is a script to get metadata from video files or from urls in a CSV file.
-It will output the results in folder "output" as both CSV and JSON for both options.
+It will output the results in folder "output" as both CSV and JSON.

 For files, it takes one or more video files and returns both a CSV and a JSON file with fields: